 NOW ACCEPTING APPLICATIONS FOR OUR NEXT COHORT!

 The goal of the Synagogue Vegan Challenge is simple: to provide training, education, and funding for Jewish communities to incorporate vegan programming for a year!
-Eight synagogues will be selected this year to host monthly events that serve vegan food and provide education about the Jewish, ethical, environmental, & health reasons to eat plant-based.
+Several synagogues will be selected this year to host monthly events that serve vegan food and provide education about the Jewish, ethical, environmental, & health reasons to eat plant-based.
 This annual program, generously sponsored by VegFund, brings veganism to Jewish communities across the country through a friendly, food-based approach.
 Our first cohort was launched in Fall 2017.
-Recruitment for the fifth cohort of the SVC is opening shortly.
-Synagogues that are not meeting in person due to COVID-19 are encouraged to apply as well.
-We will work with you to execute remote and virtual events for your community and grant funding can be used to send plant-based food to your congregants.
+Recruitment for the sixth cohort of the SVC is opening shortly.
+We will work with you to execute events for your community and grant funding can be used to serve plant-based food to your congregants.

 The eleven synagogues chosen for the fifth cohort of the Synagogue Vegan Challenge are: